Race Discrimination at Work is Illegal

 The Law Prohibits Harassment Based on Race

 Harassment is one form of unlawful racial discrimination.
 Harassment typically occurs when a company engages in a series of relatively small actions that, when considered together, create a hostile work environment.
-It can include a wide range of negative behavior such as supervisors or managers telling racist jokes, perpetuating racial stereotypes, assigning you menial tasks that are not appropriate for your job, setting you up to fail, giving you an unfairly poor performance review, excluding you from important meetings or failing to communicate with you..
+It can include a wide range of negative behavior such as supervisors or managers telling racist jokes, perpetuating racial stereotypes, assigning you menial tasks that are not appropriate for your job, setting you up to fail, giving you unfairly poor performance reviews, excluding you from important meetings or failing to communicate with you.
 Harassment also can occur when you are subjected to a few very serious acts of harassment, such as hateful racial epithets, symbols or slurs.
 Harassment because of race is legally actionable.

 Discrimination Based on Physical Traits is Legally Prohibited

 Race discrimination also can include treating an employee negatively based on his or her physical characteristics or traits that are associated with a specific race.
 For example, this can include negative treatment based on the texture of your hair, your facial features or your skin color.
 It can be unlawful race discrimination to treat an employee worse based on one of these characteristics if it is common to a particular race or if it is stereotypically associated with that race even if many or most members of that race do not share the trait.

 Related Claims: National Origin, Color and Religious Discrimination